 Always loved to write.
 Kids flown the nest!
 I ploughed into a home study course with the Writing School of London.
 Amazing stuff!
 Success with Star Letter Pages and Fillers for Women’s’ Commercial Magazines was encouraging.

-Venturing forward, my articles where soon published in Hobby publications, Practical Caravan, Caravan Magazine, Modellers World and Writers Forum International.
+Venturing forward, my articles were soon published in Hobby publications, Practical Caravan, Caravan Magazine, Modellers World and Writers Forum International.

-Want to share my love for writing, with – I wanna be a writer friends.
+Want to share my love for writing, with – I wanna be a writers’ friend.
 My eBook Writing Spelled Out is devised and rewritten from my articles to help all budding authors.

 Take a peek at an excerpt – How Daydreaming Sessions enriched my writing.

 Whatever you’re doing take your characters, ideas, events with you.
 Adapting a habit of holding daydreaming sessions with yourself will compose a sketchy plan and actuate results.